 A million bucks is a nice round number and a major indicator of net worth progress.
 Don't get me wrong, it's definitely not enough to retire on at a young age.
 But I believe it is an important net worth goal for us because it's a psychological hurdle and halfway to our target net worth limit.

-Also, as a psychological safety net, I believe we could cut our expenses to the bone and live off the proceeds from a $1 million portfolio for a few years without hurting our long-term financial picture.
+As a psychological safety net, I believe we could cut our expenses to the bone and live off the proceeds from a $1 million portfolio for a few years without hurting our long-term financial picture.

 The $2 Million Limit

 My wife and I are determined to give more to this world than what we take from it.
 As I get older and more mature in my thinking, I increasingly want to move towards a life where we give back by focusing on volunteering, work with people who are less fortunate than us, and try to make a real difference in the lives of others.
+I think personal satisfaction does not come from selfishness, but from sharing.
+This is inline with our personal and religious views.

 We have no desire to get filthy rich.
 If we continue to both work full-time while maintaining current spending and savings rates, by the time we reach age 65 our net worth would easily be $20 million.
 We can't think of a responsible way to spend $750,000 per year on ourselves.